Newport Beach, California-based startup , an incentive based health and wellness platform, has just closed a $2 million seed funding round.

 Providers can have patients cash in their reward points for the products or services that they chose.
 The idea is to make patients more engaged with their health and wellness.

 Employers can also offer certain rewards to patients that are living a healthy lifestyle.
-So far the company has teamed up with Aetna, Kaiser, and Cedar Siani, among others.
+So far the company has teamed up with Aetna, Kaiser Permanente, and Cedars Sinai, among others.
 It is also working with retail partners like Fitbit, CVS pharmacy, and Starbucks to offer rewards.

 But this isn’t the only funding the company is hoping for this year.
 At the same time as the seed funding announcement the company also revealed that it is working with financial advisor US Capital Global to raise money for a Series A round this year.
 The money is expected to help the company grow its platform and user engagement.